-What's the difference between *Hands On* projects and the daily Bulletin Board listings?
+What's the difference between *Hands On* projects and Referrals found on the Project Calendar?

 Look for *Hands On* in the title to find projects managed by us.
 You can sign up in two clicks to join a group of volunteers on a 2-4 hour project, lead by a trained volunteer leader; no experience or ongoing commitment required!

-Look for "Bulletin Board" in the title to find a digest listing of other volunteer shifts happening that day, managed directly by many wonderful nonprofits throughout the Greater Portland area.
+Look for "Referral" in the title to find a digest listing of other volunteer shifts happening that day, managed directly by many wonderful nonprofits throughout the Greater Portland area.
 Each listing includes specific information on how to get involved so that you can contact the organization directly.

 Take a quick peak.
 For *Hands On* managed projects, an “at a glance” pop-up provides additional information about a project on the Calendar without the need to click through to the full project description.